 To make this scrambled eggs recipe, you’ll need five basic ingredients.

 - 2 large eggs

 - Hot sauce and/or Worcestershire sauce (optional)

-- Finally, one last rule before digging in.
-“I scramble the eggs when I am ready to sit down and eat.
-Scrambled eggs are so simple but they don’t wait or taste better cold!” says Guarnaschelli.
+Finally, one last rule before digging in.
+“I scramble the eggs when I am ready to sit down and eat,” says Guarnaschelli.
+“Scrambled eggs are so simple, but they don’t wait or taste better cold!”

-Don’t make the mistake of adding milk or cream, no matter how creamy you like your eggs.
-“To make fluffy scrambled eggs, the best trick is to whisk in a splash of water and nothing else.
-Cream, milk, and other liquids drag the eggs down.”
+In a word, no. Step away from the milk and cream, no matter how creamy you like your eggs.
+“To make fluffy scrambled eggs, the best trick is to whisk in a splash of water and nothing else,” explains Guarnaschelli.
+“Cream, milk, and other liquids drag the eggs down.”
 That can dilute the taste of your eggs, as well as make them rubbery and more apt to burn in the pan.

-If you crave a little more flavor, take a page out of her mother’s book (she happens to be an esteemed cookbook editor) and whisk in a couple of drops of hot sauce and Worcestershire sauce.
-“It’s the perfect combo to elevate the egg flavor slightly without overpowering,” says Guarnaschelli.
-“I love freshly grated Parmesan cheese, too.”
-Now that you know how to make scrambled eggs like the pros, learn these other cooking tricks that are only taught in culinary schools.
+If you crave a little more flavor, take a page out of Guarnaschelli’s mother’s book (she happens to be an esteemed cookbook editor) and whisk in a couple of drops of hot sauce and Worcestershire sauce.
+“It’s the perfect combo to elevate the egg flavor slightly without overpowering it,” says Guarnaschelli.
+“I love freshly grated Parmesan cheese too.”
+Another idea?
+Try swapping the salt with soy sauce or tamarind to add even more savory flavors.